anshumandas/get-flutter-fire/README.md

 - User Friendly user interface.
 - Refactored and created separate widgets to reuse in the code.

-To be Completed in the coming days:
+**To be Completed in the coming days:**
 - Store Page.
 - Favourite Page.
+- Cart Modules and CRUD Operations.
 - Integrate backend to the pending pages.
 - Testing of the App.